mbunge/mbunge.github.io/_posts/2016-02-20-interview-with-laura-founder-of-iconary.markdown

  - android
 ---

-Laura invited me to like Iconary fan page on facebook a while ago.
+Laura invited me to like Iconary <a href="https://www.facebook.com/iconary" target="_blank">fan page on facebook</a> a while ago.
 Iconary is innovative dictionary app with a very special story.

 ### 1. Hello Laura, who are you and what is your job at Iconary?